 - Eating your food.
 Currently, there is no data to show that COVID-19 is spread by consuming food, so the risk of getting the virus from your food is considered low.

 The ideal way to keep seniors safe at home, however, is by partnering with Nightingale Homecare.
-As the top providers of home health care in Scottsdale, our professional caregivers are trained and experienced in safety procedures to reduce the risk to seniors of contracting COVID-19 or other viruses.
+As the top providers of Sun City home care in the nearby areas, our professional caregivers are trained and experienced in safety procedures to reduce the risk to seniors of contracting COVID-19 or other viruses.
 Let us take care of running errands such as grocery shopping for a senior you love!
-Contact us any time at (602) 504-1555 to learn more about our trusted home care services in Scottsdale and the surrounding areas .
+Contact us any time at (602) 504-1555 to learn more about our trusted home care services in Sun City and the surrounding areas .